 Local zoning ordinances regulate the effects of private land uses on military activities by determining and regulating allowable uses and densities in zones adjacent to Fort Gordon, a key component in maintaining compatibility with military operations.
-Compatible activities generally avoid the concentration of people and focus on agricultural, conservation, recreational, and other low-density uses, which lower sensitivity to noise, smoke and other possible operational impacts.
+Compatible activities generally avoid the concentration of people and focus on agricultural, conservation, recreational, and other low-density/non noise-sensitive uses, which lower sensitivity to noise, smoke and other possible operational impacts.
 Zoning can also regulate the effects of light pollution or limit the height of structures that may interfere with navigable airspace.

-As part of this strategy, local governments can create a specialized Military Overlay District (MOD) that governs uses within established noise zones contours or within a certain radius of the installation.
+As part of this strategy, local governments can create a specialized Military Overlay District (MOD) that governs uses within established noise zones or within a certain radius of the installation.
 A good example of the use of zoning to avoid encroachment is found in Santa Rosa County, FL, which has changed zoning and has been directing growth to help stop encroachment around Naval Air Station (NAS) Whiting Field and its outlying fields.
-The county established military airport zones (MAZs) near the NAS and outlying fields and does not allow up-zoning within the MAZs and focuses on clustering away from the NAS if a proposed development project is near the installation noise contours.
+The county established military airport zones (MAZs) near the NAS and outlying fields and does not allow up-zoning within the MAZs.
+It focuses on clustering away from the NAS if a proposed development project is near the installation noise contours.

-Similarly in Escambia County, FL, home to NAS Pensacola, the county imposed development moratorium within noise and accident potential zones surrounding NAS Pensacola in response to concerns raised by the Navy regarding urban development encroaching too close to the NAS and impeding its flying mission.
+Similarly in Escambia County, FL, home to NAS Pensacola, the county imposed a development moratorium within noise and accident potential zones surrounding NAS Pensacola in response to concerns raised by the Navy regarding urban development encroaching too close to the NAS and impeding its flying mission.
 The purpose of the moratorium was to allow time to sort out the impact of emergent development patterns near the NAS' mission and operations.
-The moratorium was lifted when the recommendations from the JLUS were adopted, which defined the "Airfield Influence Planning District" (District) and changed zoning to conform to noise and air zones.
+The moratorium was lifted when the recommendations from the CUS were adopted, which defined the "Airfield Influence Planning District" (District) and changed zoning to conform to noise and air zones.

-All JLUS jurisdictions currently have zoning ordinances in place but vary in their compatibility with Fort Gordon's operational and training needs.
+All CUS jurisdictions currently have zoning ordinances in place but vary in their compatibility with Fort Gordon's operational and training needs.
 Zoning abutting Fort Gordon in Jefferson, Burke and McDuffie Counties includes agricultural and other low-density zones, uses generally compatible with installation noise impacts.
-Zoning in Columbia County is more varied.
-Areas south of Grovetown are primarily zoned low density residential-agricultural; while areas adjacent to and to the north of Grovetown include high-density residential and commercial uses.
-Zoning in the southern part of Augusta-Richmond County adjacent to Fort Gordon is agricultural, while the northern part includes a mix of agricultural and high-density residential and commercial uses.
+Lot sizes, the use of accessory dwelling units, and lighting standards should still be examined in these areas for conflicts.
+All of the incorporated cities in Augusta-Richmond and Columbia Counties (Blythe, Hephzibah, Grovetown, and Harlem) include significant high-density residential zones.
+Additionally, areas of Columbia County south of Grovetown are primarily zoned low density residential-agricultural; while areas adjacent to and north of Grovetown include high-density residential and commercial uses.
+Zoning in the southern part of Augusta-Richmond County adjacent to Fort Gordon is agricultural, while the northern part includes a mix of agricultural and highdensity residential and commercial uses.